LuckyLogos/Nudge/README.md

 ## 🌱 What's Next

-Nudge is continuously evolving with new improvements, features, and refinements focused on making everyday organization and time tracking simpler.
+Nudge is continuously evolving with new improvements, features, and refinements focused on making everyday organization and time tracking easier.

 **Nudge — Remember what matters.**